Literary-Insights/blog/src/content/blog/Lost Connections - Johann Hari.txt-1.md

  Here is a summary:

 The paper describes a study looking at the effects of psilocybin (psychedelic mushroom compound) on spirituality.
 One participant named Mark responded to the study because he had gone through a divorce and become depressed.
-Anti-depressants were making him feel sluggish.
+Anti-depressants were making him feel slug: gish.

 As a child, Mark's father suddenly passed away from a heart condition.
 Mark had difficulty processing his grief and began keeping people at a distance emotionally.
 This led to social anxiety as an adult.
 He participated in the psilocybin study to address this disconnect with others.